Louis-Antoine Luyt started a fashion for reds from old-vine país

 Duque, a cabernet sauvignon, grows in the same region, but higher, in what Parra calls “muy Alto Cachapoal.”
 The vineyard is literally surrounded by mountains, at 3,000 feet above sea level, where the soil is calcareous gravel.
 The fresh character of the wine is especially apparent in a cool vintage like 2008, which produced an elegant wine with a strong personality.

-This article first appeared in W&S February 2014.
+This story was featured in W&S February 2014.